Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

-The external input slots of $D$ are the input slots $(u,q)$ that are not targets of internal wires.
+The external input slots of $D$ are the input slots $(v,q)$ that are not targets of internal wires.
 The external output slots of $D$ are the output slots $(u,p)$ that are not sources of internal wires.
-The diagram includes chosen finite ordered lists of its external input slots and external output slots.
-These lists determine the external input profile $\mathbf{I}_D$ and external output profile $\mathbf{O}_D$ of $D$. \end{definition}